ArtezGDA/scrapingTool_advertisements/PROCESS/readme.md

 - In how far are they entering our privacy?
 - How much space are online advertisements occupying?
 - How high is the percentage of ads from the whole site or screen size?
+- Lies the ad blocker on top of the ads?
+Does it actually need some extra data to block it?
+(We found out that an ad blocker is blocking the ad server so the answer is - no, the ads aren't even loading)

 Is it possible to scrape every single advertisement that is blocked by a ad blocker?
 How much would that be per hour/day/week  or during a specific self chosen period of time?